KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 At the same time, this article is not trying to
 1. Provide a **comprehensive overview of all public domain claims** on Wikimedia Commons.
 This article focuses specifically on files sourced from Delpher, which is a manageable subset of the total number of files in Commons.
 2. Provide a **formal and/or detailed legal analysis** of every public domain claim for these files — such an approach would be far too deep for the scope of this data story.
-3. **Identify and flag every potential or small copyright infringement** — aside from highlighting a few obvious and illustrative cases mentioned in the XXXXXXXXXXXXXXXXXXXXXXXXXXXX [Deleting obvious copyright violations](#deleting-obvious-copyright-violations) paragraph.
+3. **Identify and flag every potential or small copyright infringement** — aside from highlighting a few obvious and illustrative cases mentioned in the [Deleting obvious copyright violations](#deleting-obvious-copyright-violations) paragraph.
 4. Offer **recommendations or proposals on how to simplify public domain claims** on Wikimedia Commons.
 This article takes the current public domain landscape "as is", observing how it functions in practice.
 Suggesting reform or improvements are out of scope for this article.
 We do however make some **recommendations to stakeholders** (see below) in the [XXXXXXXXXXXXXXXXXXXXSection 5: Recommendations to stakeholders](#conclusion-and-recommendations) section, based on our findings.

 ###  Who is this article relevant for?